orbitalquark/textadept/doc/manual.md

 with Textadept (interact with and manipulate buffer contents, prompt for input with dialogs, spawn processes, etc.), but you can also listen in on the plethora of [events][] Textadept emits in order to script nearly every aspect of the editor's behavior.
-Not a fan of Lua patterns in buffer searches?
-Textadept emits an [`events.FIND`][] event every time the "Find Next" and "Find Prev" buttons are clicked.
-You can listen for that event and perform your own searches with regex, PEGs, or any other search format you can think of.
 Would you rather have the "Search -> Find" menu option (or key binding) start a search with the word under the caret already in the find & replace pane's search box?
 Create a Lua function that populates [`ui.find.find_entry_text`][] and [shows the pane][], and then re-assign the "Search -> Find" [menu action][]'s existing function to the one you just created.
 Would you like to have Textadept auto-save files as you switch between buffers?
 Connect the [`io.save_file()`][] function to the [`events.BUFFER_BEFORE_SWITCH`][] event.
+Would you like the ability to execute arbitrary code in order to transform replacement text while performing find & replace?
+Textadept emits an [`events.REPLACE`][] event every time the "Replace" button is clicked.
+You can listen for that event and perform your own replacements.
 "Textadept gives you complete control over the entire application using Lua" is not an exaggeration!

 [`io.open_file()`]: api.html#io.open_file
 [`events.FILE_OPENED`]: api.html#events.FILE_OPENED
 [event]: api.html#events
-[`events.FIND`]: api.html#events.FIND
 [`ui.find.find_entry_text`]: api.html#ui.find.find_entry_text
 [`io.save_file()`]: api.html#io.save_file
 [`events.BUFFER_BEFORE_SWITCH`]: api.html#events.BUFFER_BEFORE_SWITCH
+[`events.REPLACE`]: api.html#events.REPLACE
 [shows the pane]: api.html#ui.find.focus
 [menu action]: api.html#textadept.menu.menubar